a man of action

 Meaning

-• a man who prefers to do things rather than think about and discuss them
+• Refers to someone who prefers to do things rather than talk or think about them.

 Example Sentences